Monte Carlo Cruises

 Two week’s before the world famous F1 Grand Prix, the Historic Grand Prix of Monaco takes to the same streets with charming vintage cars.
 Join in the fun on our ‘must do’ tour HGP – The Monaco Historic Grand Prix.

-One of the most famous buildings in Monaco, the impressive Monte Carlo Casino, was built in the 19th century, and designed to save the Grimaldi family, who ruled Monaco at the time, from bankruptcy.
-The casino was designed around a marble paved atrium, which is surrounded by 28 columns made from onyx, and was featured in three James Bond Films.
+One of the most famous buildings in Monaco, the impressive Monte Carlo Casino was designed and built in the 19th century to save the Grimaldi family, who ruled Monaco at the time, from bankruptcy.
+The casino was constructed around a marble paved atrium, which is surrounded by 28 columns made from onyx, and was featured in three James Bond Films.
 Interestingly, it is illegal for residents of Monaco to enter the casino, unless they work there.

 Also known as The Côte d’Azur, the Mediterranean coastline along this southeast corner of France, also includes the state of Monaco.
 There is no official boundary, but it is usually considered to extend from the France-Italy border (Italian Riviera, east) to Saint-Tropez, Hyères, Toulon or Cassis (west), in the French Provence-Alpes-Côte d'Azur region.